LazySammy/LOTUS/tutorials/Parameters.md

 ### Input
 #### 🔵 ```cytoband_file```
-- LOncoG needs to know the human chromosomes cytoband file to plot the mutations on chromosomes map.
+- LOncoG needs to know the path of the cytoband file used to retrieve human chromosomes regions coordinates, for the chromosomes map plot (example: ```14q21.3```).
+A cytoband file for hg38 version is already available in the LOncoG package.
 - Options:
-  - ```hg38_cytoband.tsv``` ☑️
+  - ```input/resources/hg38_cytoband.tsv``` ☑️
   - ```<your_cytoband_file>```
+> LOncoG future version (3.0) will also allow to use genome coordinates instead, which are more precise and less obsolete (example: ```14:46695396-50395063```).

 ### Parameters
 #### 🔵 ```min_patients_threshold_for_dataframes```